 Mustard Seed Community Health is that kind of clinic.

 Located in the Cottage Grove neighborhood in east Greensboro and nationally recognized as a model for integrated care, Mustard Seed Community Health’s patients are some of the most vulnerable people in Guilford County.
 Many don’t have health insurance, many are living in homes that make them and their families sicker, many are struggling with trauma, or struggling simply to put healthy food on the table.
-And before the Mustard Seed Community Health Clinic opened in 2014 many went without healthcare until their problems became acute or even irreversible.
+And before the Mustard Seed Community Health Clinic opened in 2013 as a weekly site and in January 2016 at the current site full time, many went without healthcare until their problems became acute or even irreversible.

 If you live in Cottage Grove, or if you are a Guilford County resident living at 200% percent below the federal poverty level and don’t have insurance Mustard Seed is here to help.